sonic-net/DASH/documentation/high-avail/high-availability-and-scale.md

 -   When pairing is re-established, it is recommended that the secondary card for simplicity to empty entire state of the flow table.
 This will allow it to receive clean state.

+#### We need to define the Standardized MetaData (Control Plane)
+Standardize MetaData common to all technology providers (outside of opaque info that is provider specific) Message data structure
+CA<->PA mapping
+SDN Controller messages
+outgoing encap data
+5-tuple flow data

+#### We need to Define packet format (gRPC?
+See AMD HA Proposal)